AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-Rules with `$badfilter` modifier are not supported by AdGuard Content Blocker.
+- Rules with `$badfilter` modifier are not supported by AdGuard Content Blocker.
-In the current implementation of AdGuard Browser Extension MV3, it works across all filters, but it does not cover rules with `$domain` instersections.
+- In [AdGuard Browser Extension for Chrome MV3](/general/adguard-browser-extension/mv3-version), a rule with the `$badfilter` modifier is applied in DNR only if it fully cancels the source rule.
+We cannot calculate it if it is only partially canceled.
+[Examples](https://github.com/AdguardTeam/tsurlfilter/tree/epic/tswebextension/packages/tsurlfilter/src/rules/declarative-converter#badfilter)

 :::